YutingPKU/Bulk_RNA-Seq_Workflow_Snakemake/README.md

 # metasheet.csv setting

 - SampleName must be the same as config.yaml;
 - Comparison group information are given by columns which start with "comp_", 1 means controls, 2 means treatments.
+We can set multiple comparison groups

 # config.yaml setting